j-sieben/PIT/Doc/using_pit.md

 ```

 If the assertion throws an error, this may lead to a message like »Parameter 'P_PARAM' is supposed to be in the range of [10,20,30] but was 45.«

-Be creative when thinking about these methods.
-In a project it turned out to be very convenient to wrap these assertion methods into a method that didn't throw an exception but rather catched any upcoming error and integrated into an APEX error stack.
-This way, it is very convenient to test a set of conditions and all conditions that fail add to the error stack.